rayxuan2000/UCSD_ECE143_project/README.md

 * Analysis 5: Call type and priority
 * Analysis 6: Disposition
 * Analysis pro: Map visualization
-For Map visualization part, if you could not preview it in ECE143_Project.ipynb, then click this HTML file and see it in a new window.
+For Map visualization part, if you could not preview it in ECE143_Project.ipynb, then click this HTML file <a href="path/to/your/file.html" target="_blank">Open HTML file in new window</a> and see it in a new window.

 ## How to run the code
 Our project is based on google colab platform.
 Just open ECE143_Project.ipynb as a jupyter notebook file and run each cell.